Fed's Kaplan says he supports modest, limited rate cuts

-CORPUS CRISTI, Texas (Reuters) - Dallas Fed President Robert Kaplan said on Friday he supports the “modest and limited” interest-rate cuts that the U.S. Federal Reserve has delivered this year to keep a manufacturing slowdown due to weakening global growth amid rising trade tensions from affecting the rest of the economy.
+CORPUS CRISTI, Texas, Sept 20 (Reuters) - Dallas Fed President Robert Kaplan said on Friday he supports the “modest and limited” interest-rate cuts that the U.S. Federal Reserve has delivered this year to keep the economy humming, despite weakness in manufacturing due to slowing global growth amid rising trade tensions.

 “If we wait to see evidence of a weakening consumer.. we’ve waited too long....I would rather take action now, modest and limited action now.”